libretro/fuse-libretro/README.md

 * For joystick games: Set user 1 to a joystick type.
 Optionally, set user 2 to another joystick type (local cooperative games).
 Set user 3 to none.
 This way, you can use L1 as RETURN, R1 as SPACE, and SELECT to bring the embedded keyboard.
 * For keyboard games: Set users 1 and 2 to none, and user 3 to Sinclair Keyboard.
 You won't have any joystick and the embedded keyboard won't work, but the entire physical keyboard will be available for you to type in those text adventure commands.

+### Kempston Mouse

+Any of the three users can be set to the "Mouse" device type to emulate a Kempston Mouse.
+The mouse's left and right buttons map to the host mouse's left and right buttons (see the "Kempston Mouse Swap Buttons" core option to swap them); relative motion drives the Kempston Mouse position directly.
+Since Kempston Mouse is a single peripheral (not per-player), only set one user to Mouse at a time.

 If you set a joystick along with the keyboard, the joystick will work just fine except for the bindings to RETURN and SPACE, and the keyboard won't register the keys assigned to the Cursor joystick, or to the L1 and R1 buttons for all other joystick types.